YG Marley

 Joshua Omaru "YG" Marley (born December 5, 2001) is an American singer and rapper.
 He is the son of singer Lauryn Hill and former football player Rohan Marley, and the grandson of reggae pioneer Bob Marley.
 He rose to prominence with his 2023 debut single "Praise Jah in the Moonlight", which became an international hit, peaking within the top 40 of the Billboard Hot 100 and earning platinum certification from the Recording Industry Association of America (RIAA).
-He has since collaborated with Busta Rhymes, Chloe Bailey, and Davido, appearing on the latter's 2024 single "Awuke".
+He has since collaborated with Busta Rhymes, Coco Jones, and Davido, appearing on the latter's 2024 single "Awuke".

 Early life and career

 Joshua Omaru Marley was born on December 5, 2001, in Beverly Hills, California.
 He is the son of American singer Lauryn Hill and Jamaican football player Rohan Marley.
 His parents never legally married but had a long-term partnership for 15 years.
 Marley is also the grandson of reggae musician Bob Marley.
 Marley has numerous siblings and half-siblings between his parents, including sister model Selah Marley and half-brother former NFL player Nico Marley.

 He was raised in South Orange, New Jersey.
 During his childhood, Marley often joined his mother on stage at her concerts.
 At the age of nine, he declared "I wanna rap" to an audience at Hill's concert.
 In 2013, he began performing written original material during the shows.

 In 2017, he landed a modeling campaign for Urban Outfitters, and was featured alongside his sister Selah in Teen Vogue.
 In February 2018, he joined his mother during her performance at Woolrich's New York Fashion Week party.
 The following month, Marley previewed a then unreleased snippet of "Nice for What" by Drake on his Snapchat.
 In 2020, Marley attended a pre-Grammy Awards brunch hosted by Universal Music Group, and told Billboard that he is "working on new music", and further stated that Hill would be featured on the project.
 In 2021, Vibe reported that he was featured on a track called "Slick" by Selah Marley.